AdirBuskila/dormhub/README.md

-# Mobile4U Business Management System
+# Mobile For You Business Management System

-A comprehensive business management system for phone distribution companies, built with Next.js, TypeScript, and Supabase.
+A comprehensive business management system for mobile device distribution companies, built with Next.js, TypeScript, and Supabase.

 ## Features